What is External Attack Surface Management (EASM)?

 External attack surface management (EASM) is the continuous practice of discovering and assessing Internet-facing assets and looking for their vulnerabilities and anomalies.
 Mapping out your attack surface with External Attack Surface Management will help you understand where and to what degree your Internet-facing assets are exposed.

-The Attack Surface Management (ASM) space is growing, with Gartner having named attack surface expansion its top trend in cybersecurity for 2022.
-Detectify has also been recognised as a Sample Vendor in the External Attack Surface Management Category in recent Gartner research.
+Gartner also recognised Detectify as a Sample Vendor in the External Attack Surface Management Category in their research.

 Learn more in the e-book: External Attack Surface Management - What it is and what it isn't